 I struggled to get Nutmeg, my Pembroke Welsh Corgi, to stop nipping at my ankles and feet.
 As a puppy, she was terrible at attacking bare feet.

-Like a toddler, she was more likely to try to bite during the witching hour between 5 and 6 p.m.
-She also was prone to nipping when she wanted something.
+Like a toddler, she was more likely to try to bite during the witching hour between 5 and 6 p.m. and to nip when she wanted something.

-It wasn’t a good way to communicate, but she often tried to attack my feet when hungry or wanted to go outside to potty.
+It wasn’t effective communication, but she often tried to attack my feet when she was hungry or wanted to go outside to potty.

 Tips to mitigate biting

-Your puppy must learn that biting feet is bad; it’s just as significant that they understand that not biting is good.
+Your puppy must learn that biting feet is bad, and it’s just as significant that it understands that not biting is good.

 Here are seven techniques to help redirect and train your puppy to stop biting your hands and feet when they nip you.